TheRealBeef/Satisfactory-Resource-Roulette/README.md

 7. Now, when you load the game without Resource Roulette, you will have no issues

 ## Changelog
+- Version 1.1.7
+  - Fix a "save leak" causing load times to increase over time.
+  - Improved behavior of grouping setting to allow for larger "regions of resources" if desired
+  - Increase Max Number of Nodes per Group to 8
+  - Update for SML 3.10
 - Version 1.1.6
   - Fix checkbox for Bauxite randomization missing causing it not to be randomized - Thanks Ryder17z for the report
   - Cleaned up edge case for node randomization processing causing a crash when clicking the re-roll button a lot.